Here are 5 facts about the Selma march you may not know

-One-hundred years prior, the 13th, 14th and 15th Amendments to the Constitution granted equal rights to all citizens, yet Jim Crow laws maintained segregation and disenfranchised black Americans.
+One hundred years earlier, the 13th, 14th and 15th amendments to the Constitution granted equal rights to all citizens, yet Jim Crow laws maintained segregation and disenfranchised black Americans.

 In honor of the march's 52nd anniversary, here are five lesser-known facts about Selma.